 In 2017, a study was published in Environmental Research Letters stating that the most impactful thing a human could do for our planet was to have one fewer child.
 Having one child instead of two, for example, would save 58 tons of CO2 for each year of the parent’s life.
 That figure was calculated by combining the emissions of the child and all their descendants, then dividing this total by the parent’s lifespan, The Guardian reported: “Each parent was ascribed 50% of the child’s emissions, 25% of their grandchildren’s emissions and so on.”
 Another study, from Oregon State University, found that each child adds an even 9,441 metric tons of carbon dioxide to the carbon legacy of each parent.

-These studies, and others like them, have spawned dozens of think-pieces, all centered on the idea of how big an impact one person really has on the planet’s wellbeing.
+These studies, and others like them, have spawned dozens of think-pieces, all centred on the idea of how big an impact one person really has on the planet’s wellbeing.

 Though they received some backlash, the study authors stand by their findings.
 "Creating a new person is a huge life decision.
 You don't need a scientist to tell you that," Kimberly Nicholas, PhD, an associate professor of sustainability science at the Lund University Centre for Sustainability Studies, and a member of the study’s research team, tells Refinery29.
 "What our study showed was it makes a big difference in terms of climate pollution as well.
 If you create a new person who leads the same lifestyle and has the same consumption patterns that we do today, then yes, you're leaving a big carbon legacy and creating a lot of climate pollution."